ddfreyne/stoneship-site/content/cv.md

 **Period:** September 2010 - May 2013 (2 years, 8 months)

-* developed many features of [MediaGeniX](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia
+* Developed many features of [MediaGeniX](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia

-* performed two major _WHATS’On_ upgrades for aforementioned clients
+* Performed two major _WHATS’On_ upgrades for aforementioned clients

-* implemented the requirements for the introduction of WHATS’On to MTV Adria
+* Implemented the requirements for the introduction of WHATS’On to MTV Adria

 **Skills:** Smalltalk, Scrum/kanban, TDD, OOP, Oracle RDBMS